redis/redis/README.md

 -------------

 Redis will build with a user friendly colorized output by default.
-If you want to see a more verbose output use the following:
+If you want to see a more verbose output, use the following:

     % make V=1

 Running Redis
 -------------

-To run Redis with the default configuration just type:
+To run Redis with the default configuration:

     % cd src
     % ./redis-server

-If you want to provide your redis.conf, you have to run it using an additional parameter (the path of the configuration file):
+If you want to provide your own redis.conf, pass the path to your configuration file as an additional command line argument:

     % cd src
     % ./redis-server /path/to/redis.conf

-It is possible to alter the Redis configuration by passing parameters directly as options using the command line.
-Examples:
+It is possible to alter the Redis configuration by passing parameters directly as options using the command line, for example:

     % ./redis-server --port 9999 --replicaof 127.0.0.1 6379
     % ./redis-server /etc/redis/6379.conf --loglevel debug

-All the options in redis.conf are also supported as options using the command line, with exactly the same name.
+All of the options in redis.conf may be specified on the command line by their exact names used in redis.conf.

 Playing with Redis
 ------------------